TezBaydu/Milestone-Project-3-Cooking/README.md

         * Slider to adjust when meals can be cooked and prepared in for user in case they want a quick meal
     - Search button - once selections have been made
         * Otherwise suggestions are provided
-    - Favourites
-        * Where a user has bookmarked favourites, these can also be listed by pressing this button <--- may not be used ---> ?!

 2. Recipe summary cards.
-    - Several recipes listed either based on search, favourites or suggestions.
+    - Several recipes listed either based on search or categories.
     - Details to show:
         * Image
         * Name of recipe